-(Last UPDATED 9/24/2020) Description and review of Refill Madness – a shop located on 29th Street in Midtown Sacramento that helps customers reduce their waste footprint.
+(Last UPDATED 7/21/2023) Description and review of Refill Madness, a local business that helps Sacramentan’s reduce their waste footprint.

-I had been meaning to stop by Refill Madness since it opened to check it out, so I recently made a point of dropping in prior to picking up a few items at the Sacramento Foods Co-Op.
+I had been meaning to stop by Refill Madness since it opened, so I recently did so prior to picking up a few items at the Sacramento Foods Co-Op.
 Refill Madness is located around the corner from Revolution Wines and nearby the Sacramento Foods Co-Op.

 - It takes 500-1,000 years for plastic to degrade

 - The average American throws away about 185 pounds of plastic a year